ministryofjustice/prisoner-content-hub-backend/docroot/modules/custom/prisoner_hub_prison_access/README.md

-# Prisoner Hub Entity Access
+# Prisoner Hub Prison Access

 This module provides entity access rules to show/hide content based on the current prison.
 It uses the values of the "Prison" (field_moj_prison) and "Prison Categories" (field_prison_categories),